darshangoswami/shufflefy/README.md

 - Improved shuffling algorithm for Spotify playlists
 - Create new shuffled playlists from existing ones
+- Shuffle queues on a remote device
+- Integration with Spotify Web API

 ### Upcoming Features

-- Shuffle queues on remote device
 - Web-based player for shuffled playlists
-- Integration with Spotify Web API and Web Playback SDK

 ## Tech Stack